Founder thewanawal.com

 Panels:

-Aisha, curated by salasil, Reference Point, 2024
+Aisha by Yumna Al-Arashi, curated by salasil studio, Reference Point, 2024

 Round Table Discussion by New Contemporaries, Camden Arts Centre, 2024